-Advances in technology have led to concerns about the reasonable expectation of privacy since Warren and Brandeis wrote their seminal article on the subject at the end of the 19th century.
-These concerns have evolved and amplified as the technology of communication has been seen as a technology of surveillance.
-The modern world of computers, cell phones, surveillance cameras, and the Internet of Things offers unprecedented opportunities for tracking everything everyone does.
+Technological advances have fueled privacy concerns since Samuel Warren and Louis Brandeis wrote their seminal article on the subject at the end of the 19th century.
+Those concerns have evolved over time.
+Today, computers, mobile devices, surveillance cameras, and the Internet of Things offer unprecedented opportunities for tracking of individuals' behaviors.